Life Insurance after Gastroplasty or Bariatric Surgery.

 A life insurance company might “care” if you have received such a surgical procedure is because they may now want to take a look at your medical records leading up to your surgery so that they can get a better idea of just how “serious” your health was presumably before your procedure turned things around for you.

-Just like any other surgical procedure, each of these “elective” weight loss procedures will come with a risk, a risk that the life insurance companies are going to want to know about and a risk that they will want to minimize as much as possible prior to making any kind of decision about the outcome of your life insurance application.
+Just like any other surgical procedure, each of these “elective” weight loss procedures will come with a risk.
+A risk that the life insurance companies are going to want to know about and a risk that they will want to minimize as much as possible before making any decision about the outcome of your life insurance application.

 This is why…

-Prior to getting approved for coverage, one should be prepared to be asked a wide range of questions about your procedure and about how it has helped you improve your health today.
+Before getting approved for coverage, one should be prepared to answer a wide range of questions about your procedure and about how it has helped you improve your health today.

 Common questions you’ll likely be asked may include: